chrisbryan/chrisbryan.github.io/_pages/lab_policies.md

 </div>
  -->

-If you are interested in conducting visualization or human-computer interaction (HCI) research under my supervision, the following should give an overview of the process.
+If you are interested in conducting **visualization** or **human-computer interaction (HCI)** research under my supervision, this page will give an overview of the process.
 I advise both Ph.D. and MS students, as well as ambitious undergraduates who want to gain research experience and/or complete a Barrett Honor Thesis.
 Currently, I am not accepting non-ASU students for internships, nor to I have volunteer positions available for MCS students.